jose-navarro/workflowmaker/README.md

 2. Install the toolkit using the appropriate method for Windows or Linux.

-3. Copy the WorkflowMaker sample files listed below to some writable folder on on your computer.
+3. Copy the WorkflowMaker sample files listed below to some writable folder on your computer.
 On Windows, these are available via the Start menu; look for the WorkflowMaker menu entry and then for a sub-entry pointing to the samples folder.
-On Linux, these files are packaged in the samples and docs subfolder of the downloaded file with WorkflowMaker.
+On Linux, these files are packaged in the samples and docs subfolder of the WorkflowMaker installer.
 The files to copy are:

    * *image_processing_toolkit.xml*.
 This file includes the formal definition of all the tasks included in the example image processing toolkit.
 Such